Nibezak/payflow-package/docs/core/upgrading.md

 #### Model Extending

-Model extending has been completely rewritten and will require changes to your Laravel app if you have previously extended Lunar models.
+Model extending has been completely rewritten and will require changes to your Laravel app if you have previously extended Payflow models.

-The biggest difference is now Lunar models implement a contract (interface) and support dependency injection across your storefront and the Lunar panel.
+The biggest difference is now Payflow models implement a contract (interface) and support dependency injection across your storefront and the Payflow panel.

-You will need to update how you register models in Lunar.
+You will need to update how you register models in Payflow.

 ##### Old
 ```php